nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="1">
 # 1 Image File Formats

 The following summaries of the file formats are provided to help reader understand both this book and the Exiv2 code.
-The standard specifications should be consulted for more detail.
+The Standard Specifications should be consulted for more detail.

 <div id="1-JPEG">
 ### 1.1 JPEG